david63011/project-review/README.md

-Review your project from Trials
+# FCC Test Suite Template

+**Fork** this project (do not open a Pull Request) to start working on any of freeCodeCamp's responsive web design course projects.
+Select the project from the dropdown menu and run the tests to see which requirements your project is still missing.

-This project is to learn to how to do code reviews
+You don't know how to fork a project?
+[Click hear](https://help.github.com/articles/fork-a-repo/) to learn how to do it.
-👤 Author1

-GitHub: @david63011 Twitter: @david630

-Show your support Give a ⭐️ if you like this project!

-Acknowledgments @github vvoo21 for the files